maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 ## 2.2 Utilize the S2I in OpenShift Web GUI

-In this lab we will get familiar with the Source-To-Image mechanism, that allows to deploy the application from Your code repository  easily.
+In this lab we will get familiar with the Source-To-Image mechanism, that allows to deploy the application from Your code repository directly.

 ![image-20200320152345364](OpenshiftLab.assets/image-20200320152345364.png)

-In the previous exercise we have used pre-made container with all the runtime and apllication code.
-We were responsible for all the container configuration and build.
+In the previous exercise we have used pre-made container with all the runtime and apllication code - so we were responsible for all the container configuration and build steps.
+It was our responsibility to create Dockerfile, to build and push the image.

-Openshift offers different deployment options, including the Source-To-Image that gets application source code from the git repo and created the container automatically.
+Openshift offers different deployment options, including the Source-To-Image that gets application source code from the git repo and creates the container automatically.

 We will be using sample (and simple) code published here: https://github.com/maciejs20/IBMCloudPakWorkshop/tree/master/Code/1